Hawker Seahawk FGA Mk.6 Royal Navy Carrier-Based Fighter Trumpeter 1/48

-This kit can be built the folded wing position.
-And there are some gaps on that point when the wings are straight.
+This kit can be built in the folded wing position.
+And there are some gaps at that point when the wings are straight.
 I think that the real airplane doesn’t have such gaps.
 Was anywhere mistaken?

 I don’t usually file by sandpaper with water, but I tried to do so this time there is a surface treatment.
 Sponge paper soup with plastic powder, with exact file stick.